 Naomi Chiba teaches Japanese Film and Society and Japanese Popular Culture.
 Naomi works as a translator and recently completed Arthur A. Berger’s book, “Durkheim is Dead!”

 She graduated with a B.A. from Hosei University, Tokyo, Japan, and a M.A. in Sociology from City College of New York.
 She studied social policies in Japan and Japanese film in New York.
 Her research interests are ideological discourses on social policies and politics.
 She has written on the social construction of public opinion toward the reconstruction of Japanese militarism.
 She has researched newspaper articles on the Japanese hostage crisis in Iraq and analyzed them in order to show the mechanism of media coverage and political intentions toward militarism.
 She has also researched the relationship between war ideologies and the social policy of war, a homepage of a former Japanese military shrine in order to explain it.

-Fred Field teaches photojournalism for the Communication and Media Studies department at USM.
+Fred Field teaches photojournalism at USM.

-He graduated from Lexington High School in Lexington, Mass., and is a 1980 graduate of the SI Newhouse School of Public Communications at Syracuse University with a bachelor of science degree in Television and Radio.
-He is a member of the American Society of Media Photographers, National Press Photographers Association and Boston Press Photographers Association.
+He currently works as a freelance photojournalist for newspapers, magazines, colleges and universities in America.
+Field is the author of Maine Places, Maine Faces.
+The book is a photojournalistic tribute to Maine and her people.
+He is a recipient of Harvard Magazine's annual Photography Award.
+Field is a 1980 graduate of the SI Newhouse School of Public Communications at Syracuse University and holds a bachelor of science degree in Television and Radio.
+He is a member of the American Society of Media Photographer's, National Press Photographer's Association and Boston Press Photographer's Association.

-Please visit his website at: fredfield.com.
+Please visit his website at: fredfield.com